akajuvonen/akajuvonen.github.io/_drafts/spark-mllib-vs-ml.md

 The interesting thing for Data Scientists is the fact that Spark has Machine Learning libraries built-in.
 But when I first started using Spark, I was confused.
 There seem to be two ML implementations.
 In addition, the naming conventions might be a bit confusing, as well.
-What are the different APis and which one should I choose?
+What are the different APIs and which one should I choose?
 Let's take a brief look, focusing mostly on what all of this means for programmers.